ken1009us/fetch-receipt-processor/README.md

 The cli script provides a menu-driven interface to process receipts and retrieve points.
 It allows you to manually enter receipt information or provide a path to a JSON file containing the receipt data.

-### Option2: Terminal
+### Option 2: Terminal

 NOTE: If you want to test the app locally without using Docker, you'll need to make a slight adjustment to the URL.
 Instead of http://localhost:80, please use http://localhost:8000.

+1. Navigate to the project directory in your terminal

+2. Before proceeding, make sure to fully install and set up Nox, and then activate the environment

-1. Start the FastAPI server:
+3. Start the FastAPI server:

 ```bash
 $ uvicorn app.main:app --reload
 ```

+4. Launch a new terminal window or tab and navigate to the project directory

-2. Use the Command Line Interface script to interact with the server:
+5. Use the Command Line Interface script to interact with the server:

 ```bash
 $ source .nox/setup/bin/activate